Skip to main content

 Can I disable Hai?

 Administrators can disable Hai for their organization.
-Doing so blocks users from accessing Hai Chat, but does not disable AI-driven capabilities used by HackerOne to support its Services.
+Doing so blocks users from accessing customer-facing Hai capabilities, such as Hai Chat or Agentic Validation, but does not disable AI-driven capabilities used by HackerOne to support its Services, such as Triage.

 Does HackerOne still use Hai for its Services if I disable it?